o1-labs/proof-systems/book/src/specs/kimchi.md

     (and evaluation proofs) in the protocol.
     First, include the previous challenges, in case we are in a recursive prover.
 44. Then, include:
-    - the negated public polynomial (TODO: why?)
+    - the negated public polynomial
     - the ft polynomial
     - the permutation aggregation polynomial z polynomial
     - the generic selector